PROJECT-CDMATH/CDMATH/README.md

 Or generate makefiles for an all-options version:
 * `cmake -G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.3 -DCMAKE_INSTALL_PREFIX=../cdmath_install -DCMAKE_BUILD_TYPE=Release -DCMAKE_CDMATH_SWIG=ON -DCMAKE_CDMATH_TESTS=ON -DCMAKE_CDMATH_DOCUMENTATION=ON -DMEDFILE_USE_MPI=ON ../cdmath_src/`

-On some systems (not Ubuntu 14.04), you may have to use the compilation option `-DHDF5_ROOT_DIR=/path/to/hdf5/library` too.
-Similarly, on some systems (not Ubuntu 14.04), you may have to use the compilation option `-DMPI_ROOT_DIR=/path/to/mpi/library` too.
-The Cmake options `-G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.3` create project files if you want to develop CDMATH with Eclipse Kepler or higher.

 Compile and install:
 * `make -j4` # Where “4” is the number of processors you have.
 * `make -j4 install`

+Notes for compilation options:
+* On some systems (not Ubuntu 14.04), you may have to use the compilation option `-DHDF5_ROOT_DIR=/path/to/hdf5/library` too.
+* On some systems (not Ubuntu 14.04), you may have to use the compilation option `-DMPI_ROOT_DIR=/path/to/mpi/library` too.
+You may also have to set the environment variable `export MPI_ROOT_DIR=/path/to/mpi/library`.
+* On some systems (not Ubuntu 14.04), the compilation option `-DMEDFILE_USE_MPI=ON` may be mandatory and be set to `ON`.
+* The Cmake options `-G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.3` create project files if you want to develop CDMATH with Eclipse Kepler or higher.

 Use CDMATH